moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

 # debugging

-* !!!
+- !!!
 Console.log all the things!
-* pursue the clues in the error message;
+- pursue the clues in the error message(ok);